Field School Activities

 Redondo is a small and friendly town located in the central Alentejo.
 Students will have plenty of time to explore and experience the local culture.
 Although small, Redondo has a few museums and even a castle!
 Most cafes and the local cultural centre also provide free wifi, so feel free to bring your personal devices.
 Students can also purchase relatively cheap data plans from the local general store.

 Health and Safety

 Every effort is taken to ensure the safety of all participants in the excavation.
 Archaeological fieldwork is a strenuous process which requires a great deal of manual labour.
 Students should ensure that they are healthy enough to take part in physical labour.
-As a Mediterranean climate, Portugal experiences a relatively mild winter.
-However, the mornings and nights will be quite cold.
-Students should prepare accordingly and make certain that they pack enough warm clothing.
+As a Mediterranean climate, Portugal experiences very hot summers, and whilst we excavate early in the morning to avoid the heat of the day, it can still get quite hot!

 Please note that all clothing will potentially become dirty, so don’t excavate in any clothing which you really care about.
 All students are expected to bring ample water with them to site, regularly apply sunscreen, and to wear closed toe shoes to site.
 If you have any concerns, feel free to contact the directors beforehand.
 Also, if you ever do not feel well on site, please let a director know as soon as possible.

 Students should make sure to inform us of any medical conditions during application.
 Students should also ensure that they bring any necessary medications (and enough to last the duration of their stay) with them to Portugal.
 It would be wise to bring more than you think you'll need, as your plans may change and approved medications in Portugal might be a little different to your home country.